carlgordon64/KitchenBud/README.md

 This version was built before any hardware tests have been completed so viewport sizing may be slightly off.

 This code uses Flickity Carousel (https://flickity.metafizzy.co/) for the smooth page transitioning.

+TO DO:
+FIX Edit_page_1 -> search bar changes to google every time unless something else is selected.
+Fix this then apply the changed code to Edit_page_2